Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 .. note::

    You need to enable ray tracing in your scene settings if you want to use ray-traced reflections.
-This is done in the Scene/Render context --> Render Panel.
+This is done in the :menuselection:`Render --> Shading` panel.

 The *Color Swatch* in the mirror panel is the color of the light reflected back.
 Usually,